-Prime Minister from 1 January 1901 to 24 September 1903
+1 January 1901 to 24 September 1903

-Edmund Barton became Australia's first Prime Minister on New Year's Day 1901 at a huge public ceremony in Centennial Park in Sydney.
+Edmund Barton became Australia's first Prime Minister on New Year's Day 1901, at a huge public ceremony in Centennial Park in Sydney.

 Edmund Barton was born in Glebe, New South Wales, on 18 January 1849.
-He was one of nine children of William Barton and Mary Louise Whydah, English immigrants who arrived in Australia in 1824.
+He was one of the nine children of William Barton and Mary Louise Whydah, English immigrants who arrived in Australia in 1824.
 William was a secretary and accountant for an agricultural company, and later became a stockbroker.
 Mary ran a school for girls.

 Barton entered New South Wales colonial politics in 1877, standing unsuccessfully as a candidate for the University seat in the Legislative Assembly, but winning the seat in 1879.
 He switched to the Wellington seat in 1880, then in 1882 to East Sydney, which he held until 1887.

-He held various positions while a member of colonial parliament, including Speaker of the Legislative Assembly 1883–87, Attorney-General 1889 and 1891–93, and Leader of the Opposition from 1898 to 1899.
+He held various positions while a member of colonial parliament, including Speaker of the Legislative Assembly 1883–87, Attorney-General 1889 and 1891–93, and Leader of the Opposition 1898–99.

-At the first Federal Convention in March 1891, 46 delegates from all six Australian colonies and New Zealand met in Sydney and produced a draft Constitution Bill.
+At the first Federal Convention in March 1891, 46 delegates from all six Australian colonies and New Zealand met in Sydney and produced a draft constitution bill.

 When Parkes lost government in October 1891 he asked Barton, by now a convinced federalist, to take over the leadership of the federal movement.
-Barton worked tirelessly to promote Federation through the formation of local branches of the Australasian Federal Leagues.
+Barton worked tirelessly to promote federation through the formation of local branches of the Australasian Federal Leagues.
 From 1893 to 1897 he addressed 300 meetings in New South Wales.

-In January 1895 the premiers met in Hobart.
-They agreed that enabling Acts should be passed in colonial parliaments to allow for popular election of delegates, and for a referendum to approve a draft Constitution.
+In January 1895, the premiers met in Hobart.
+They agreed that enabling acts should be passed in colonial parliaments to allow for popular election of delegates, and for a referendum to approve a draft constitution.
 Barton topped the New South Wales poll to elect delegates to the second Federal Convention, gaining 75 per cent of the total votes.

-When the second Federal Convention began meeting in March 1897, it appointed Barton 'Leader of the Convention', chairman of the constitutional committee and chairman of the drafting sub-committee.
+When the second Federal Convention began in March 1897, it appointed Barton Leader of the Convention, Chairman of the Constitutional Committee and Chairman of the Drafting Subcommittee.

-Barton and his supporters conducted a vigorous pro-Federation campaign preceding the June 1898 referendum on Federation.
-The Constitution was accepted by the required majority in South Australia, Tasmania and Victoria, but not in New South Wales.
+Barton and his supporters conducted a vigorous pro-federation campaign preceding the June 1898 referendum on federation.
+The constitution was accepted by the required majority in South Australia, Tasmania and Victoria, but not in New South Wales.

-At the New South Wales election in July 1898, dominated by the Federation issue, Barton won the seat of Hastings-Macleay and thus returned to the Legislative Assembly.
-In September 1898 he replaced the anti-federationist, William Lyne, as opposition leader.
+At the New South Wales election in July 1898, dominated by the federation issue, Barton won the seat of Hastings-Macleay and thus returned to the Legislative Assembly.
+In September 1898 he replaced the anti-federationist, William Lyne, as Opposition Leader.

 The Premier, George Houston Reid, and Barton worked together to promote the federal cause to the New South Wales electorate.
-From April to July 1899, a second referendum on Federation was conducted in New South Wales, South Australia, Tasmania and Victoria, each of which accepted an amended Constitution by a larger majority than in June 1898.
-On 2 September that year, Queensland, voting for the first time, approved the Bill.
+From April to July 1899, a second referendum on federation was conducted in New South Wales, South Australia, Tasmania and Victoria, each of which accepted an amended constitution by a larger majority than in June 1898.
+On 2 September that year, Queensland, voting for the first time, approved the bill.

-On 9 July 1900 Queen Victoria gave Royal Assent to the Act to constitute the Commonwealth of Australia.
-On 18 July 1900 Lord Hopetoun, former governor of Victoria (1889–95), was named as inaugural Governor-General of Australia.
+On 9 July 1900, Queen Victoria gave Royal Assent to the Act to constitute the Commonwealth of Australia.
+On 18 July 1900, Lord Hopetoun, former governor of Victoria (1889–95), was named as inaugural Governor-General of Australia.

 Lord Hopetoun arrived in Australia on 15 December 1900, and on 19 December he commissioned New South Wales Premier, William Lyne, to form a federal ministry.
-His reason for choosing Lyne was his position as the Premier of a 'senior' colony.
-Lyne, however, was a strong opponent of Federation and no leading federationist would join a government he led.
+His reason for choosing Lyne was his position as the premier of a 'senior' colony.
+Lyne, however, was a strong opponent of federation and no leading federationist would join a government he led.

 Prime Minister Edmund Barton